YamahaCoded/OllamaBot/README.md

 # OllamaBot
-Discord bot written in Python using Ollama to run a language model
+A simple discord bot written in Python using Ollama to run a language model
 To use, install Ollama, download a model and get your own bot token, then replace model field and bot token
 ---